rcrowley/fpf/README.md

 The integrity of an installed package may be verified by `git-status`(1), `git-diff-files`(1), and friends.

 FPF package archives should be served over HTTP.
 An archive is identified by its URL, which should be a directory containing `index.txt`.
-Each line of this file lists the relative pathname and SHA1 sum of a package in the same format as `sha1sum`(1): the SHA1 sum, two spaces, and the pathname.
+Each line of this file lists the pathname (relative to the archive) and SHA1 sum of a package in the same format as `sha1sum`(1): the SHA1 sum, two spaces, and the pathname.

 The pathnames that appear in `index.txt` contain several significant components.
 They must take one of the two forms: